There are two algorithms for rendering curves in Arnold, Ribbon, and Thick. For the main stem, you will need to render the curve using Thick mode.

-When the Ai Curve Width is set too high, the curves start to overlap and errors in the sampling occur.
+When the Ai Curve Width is set too high, the curves start to overlap, and errors in the sampling will occur.

-Adding a ramp texture map to the Opacity of the Ai Hair will soften the edges of the curves.
+Adding a ramp texture map to the Opacity of the Standard Hair will soften the edges of the curves.

 The images below show the effect of altering the root color.

-The images below show the effect of adding a colored circular ramp to the Root Color and Specular Color of the Ai Hair shader.
+The images below show the effect of adding a colored circular ramp to the Specular Tint of the Standard Hair shader.